 Layer on a colorful cotton wrap.
 If you are brand new to garment sewing, this is a great first project as the majority of the seams are long and straight.
 You’ll get to learn about and apply facings, make a simple square sleeve, create a self-belt with belt loops, and get some fussy cutting practice.

-As the first project in our celebration of Janome’s 100th Anniversary, we chose to use the Janome Continental M7 Professional, a top-of-the-line powerhouse that has the largest sewing space available on any home use sewing machine.
+We chose to use the Janome Continental M7 Professional, a top-of-the-line powerhouse with one of the largest sewing spaces available on any home use sewing machine.
 This extra space was wonderful for the large swaths of fabric that make up the main body panels and even the sleeves of the wrap.
 We love not having to “scrunch up” our project to get it under the needle!

-We blended three fabrics from Sunday in the Country, one of the collections in Anna Maria Horner’s Conservatory series for FreeSpirit Fabrics.
+We originally blended three fabrics from Sunday in the Country, one of the collections in Anna Maria Horner’s Conservatory series for FreeSpirit Fabrics.
 Conservatory is an exclusive gathering of beautiful art from uniquely talented artists.
 Sunday in the Country is by Nathalie Lete of Paris and is part of the “Bouquet Chapter” of Conservatory.
 Inspired in part by the 19th century Renoir paintings of Parisians having picnics in the French countryside, it’s a collection full of gorgeous florals.
-Make sure to take a look at the panel option that Nathalie created; it would be lovely as a faux patchwork throw.
+Although the collection is no longer readily available, studying how we used the fabric can help you select and cut from your favorite fabric.
+As we often suggest, searching eBay or Etsy for fabric cuts from out-of-print collections is a good option.

 There is a full pattern download provided at no charge.
 To reduce the number of pieces required, we’ve used our unique S4H Paper Saver Pattern™process.
 The main sections are cut as large rectangles, then you need only small pattern sections to cut away the appropriate angles and curves.
 Included are pattern pieces for the unique triangular back on the bottom of our wrap – another secret design detail that adds to the professional finish.

 We encourage you to take the time to fussy cut all the pieces that make up the wrap.
 Not only is fussy cutting a skill you’ll use again and again on all kinds of projects, for this – it’s what gives the finished garment such striking style.
-Our border accents are fussy cut from a stripe motif in Sunday in the Country.
+Our border accents are fussy cut from a stripe motif in the fabric.

 There is no hand stitching needed on the main garment; all the facings are topstitched in place.
 This is another reason we were happy to be sewing on the Janome Continental M7.
 It has the power and precision to make finishing details like these a breeze.